RaghubirChimni/Snake/README.md

 _How to play:_
 1. Download all of the files in this repository
+2. Load them all into an IDE
-2. Run the "Application.cpp" file in an IDE
+3. Run the "Application.cpp" file
-3. Use WASD to control the snake and try to eat as much of the food as possible
+4. Use WASD to control the snake and try to eat as much of the food as possible